knative/eventing/docs/spec/channel.md

 The endpoint(s) MUST conform to CloudEvents
 [Version 1.0](https://github.com/cloudevents/spec/blob/v1.0/http-protocol-binding.md).
 The Channel MUST NOT perform an upgrade of the passed in version.
-It MUST emit the event with the same version.
+It MUST emit the _initial event_ with the same version.
 It MUST support both Binary Content mode and Structured Content mode.
 The HTTP(S) endpoint MAY be on any port, not just the standard 80 and 443.
 Channels MAY expose other, non-HTTP endpoints in addition to HTTP at their discretion (e.g. expose a gRPC endpoint to accept events).

 ##### Generic

-If a Channel receives an event queueing request and is unable to parse a valid CloudEvent, then it MUST reject the request.
+If a Channel receives an _initial event_ queueing request and is unable to parse a valid CloudEvent, then it MUST reject the request.

 The Channel MUST pass through all tracing information as CloudEvents attributes.